hyperledger/indy-plenum/scripts/process_logs/README.md

 ## Basic principles

-Log processor consists of `process_log` command line utility and comon config file `process_log.yml` placed next to it.
+Log processor consists of `process_log` command line utility and common config file `process_log.yml` placed next to it.
 Basic workflow consists of writing some custom config, calling `process_log custom_config.yml`, looking at output, adding more rules to custom config as needed and